 Instead, any constellation of people gathering should be focused on their own personal growth.
-To create a space in which soceity's hierarchies have no power over us.
-Where we together can express our selves sincerely, manifest who we have become.
+To create a space in which society’s hierarchies have no power over us.
+Where we together can express our selves sincerely, to manifest who we have become.
 A space within which we can transform.
-Not learning fifteen second phrases to answer those questioning our cause, not learn how to effectively argue against those who disagree with us.
+Not learning fifteen second phrases to answer those questioning our cause, not learning how to effectively argue against those who disagree with us.
 Not strategise about furthering the cause.
 A meaningful struggle should not have the totalitarian goal to eradicate the world from evil, in whatever form it may be.
 A political cause of meaningness will not defeat the oppressors but help liberate them from their self-thingification, by making them transform with us.

-Every culture contains prejudices and hierarchies which creates the insecurities which takes us away from being human beings.
-And every person grows up as a cultural being, and to think this can be changed is a misunderstanding of both culture and human nature.
+Every culture contains prejudices and hierarchies which create the insecurities which takes us away from being human beings.
+And every person grows up as a cultural being.
+To think this can be changed is a misunderstanding of both culture and human nature.
 Even if we change culture itself, it will not disappear, for it is part of our biological and cultural reality just as much as our lack of wings and gills.
-We are instead left with ourselves, and therein lies the work.
+We are instead left with ourselves, and therein lays the work.
 What matters is what we do with what we became, and take responsibility for what we keep becoming together.
 Creating a "better" culture, while not necessarily a bad thing, is still a totalitarian approach, and as such achieves little.
-However, we can help create spaces for Eachothers to form and transform within, together.
+However, we can help create spaces for Each-others to form and transform within, together.
 Creating spaces of sincerity.

-It may seem as if I mean to say that political activism, or partaking in politics is totalitarian and has nothing to do with meaningness.
+It may seem as if I mean to say that political activism or partaking in politics is totalitarian and has nothing to do with meaningness.
 Nothing could be further from the truth.
-If one is sincere with one's engagements one becomes political.
+If one is sincere in one's engagements one becomes political.

 The economist Albert O. Hirschman analysed three different strategies for engaging with the world, which he called "Exit", Voice", and "Loyalty".
 The liberal, and indeed consumerist engagement with the world is through the exit strategy.
-By merely being present in a situation, being a member of a party, being a customer at a store, wearing a band's t-shirt, joining a club, or a college, or having your children at a school, this indicates your full hearted support.
-When you no longer can give your complete support for whatever reason, you Exit, i.e. leave the context and seek out a new one.
+By merely being present in a situation; a party member; a customer at a store; wearing a band's t-shirt; joining a club, or a college; or placing your children at a school, this all indicates your full-hearted support.
+When you no longer feel that you can give it your complete support, for whatever reason, you Exit, i.e. leave the context and seek out a new one.
 This is insincere politics.
-However, in order to be engaged in the project of meaningness one also needs to be in a context with which one can engage sincerely, and exiting a context which prohibits sincerity is sometimes necessary for meaningness.
+However, in order to be engaged in the project of meaningness one also needs to be in a context in which one can engage sincerely.
+To exit a context which prohibits sincerity is sometimes necessary for meaningness.

 The more sincere approach is to Voice.
-If something is wrong in the situation and context you find yourself in, then you sincerely engage with the situation by voicing your discontent.
-With this engagement one then hopes to improve what is wrong and do so constructively, while the Exit strategy is a passive criticism, leaving the left-behind guessing what might have gone wrong.
+If something is wrong with the situation and context you find yourself in, then you engage with the situation sincerely by voicing your discontent.
+With this engagement one then hopes to constructively improve what is wrong, while the Exit-strategy is a passive criticism, leaving the ones left behind guessing what went wrong.

 Loyalty is about voicing and staying, as opposed to voicing and exiting.
-Through loyalty one makes sure that something is happening, through constant voicing, interaction, and engagement.
-Through loyalty, you don't threaten to leave a situation--you threaten to stay.
-This forces others in the same context to negotiate your presence, and to some extent take you seriously.
+Through loyalty one makes sure that something happens, through constant voicing, interaction and engagement.
+Through loyalty, you do not threaten to leave a situation - you threaten to stay.
+This forces others in the same context to negotiate your presence and to some extent take you seriously.